Responses to the demonstration of the flaw in Gödel’s Incompleteness proof

 - Fallacies - The Internet Encyclopedia of Philosophy

 - Wikipedia entry - List of Fallacies

 An excellent book was written many years ago (in fact, 1930, a year before Gödel published his incompleteness theorem) that deals with fallacious reasoning and shows common ways in which arguments are deflected by those unwilling to engage in fair argument.
 It is still very relevant today.
-It is called “Straight and Crooked Thinking”, by Robert H. Thouless (unfortunately out of print at present).
-Thouless gives a summary of the dishonest tricks used in arguments, see Dishonest tricks used in Arguments.
+It is called “Straight and Crooked Thinking”, by Robert H. Thouless and I have made an online copy of the book on this site complete with all cross reference links on the page Straight and Crooked Thinking.
+In the book, Thouless gives a summary of the dishonest tricks used in arguments, see Dishonest tricks used in Arguments.